Things to Know Before Ghorepani Poon Hill Trekking

 Lodge, Food, and Drinks in the Trek

-This is a classic Trekking trail that has been running for many years.
+Poon Hill classic Trekking trail that has been running for many years.
 There are lovely lodges with clean bedrooms.
-You will have private rooms with indoor toilets and even an attached bathroom in some places.
-The rooms are cheap during the Trek, so it only costs 3 USD to 5 USD per night.
+In some places, you will have private rooms with indoor toilets and even an attached bathroom.
+The rooms are cheap during the trek, so it only costs 3 USD to 5 USD per night.
 But you must eat food where you stay.
-Usually, getting rooms are accessible in most places, but getting a room in Tadapani is quite tricky because this place has limited guesthouses.
-So you must book in advance if you are on your trek during the main Trekking Seasons.
+Usually, rooms are accessible in most places, but getting a room in Tadapani is quite tricky because this place has limited guesthouses.
+So you must book your trek during the main Trekking Seasons in advance.

-You can buy mineral water bottles on the first day and the last two days, but they don't sell bottled water on the second day and the third-day trek because they are minimizing the number of plastic around here.
+You can buy mineral water bottles on the first and last two days of the trek, but they don't sell bottled water on the second and third days because they are minimizing the number of plastic bottles around here.
 So you must buy refilled water from a big barrel or boiled water.

-You also can drink regular tap water using purification tablets or drops and sterilizers to kill the bacteria.
-But it would be best to ensure that the water has no dust.
+You can also drink regular tap water, using purification tablets or drops and sterilizers to kill bacteria.
+However, it is best to ensure the water is dust-free.

 Internet and Communication

-You can buy the Nepalese SIM card at the airport and from the Service Centers in Kathmandu and Pokhara.
+You can buy the Nepalese SIM card at the airport or from the service centers in Kathmandu and Pokhara.
 There are two leading companies, NCELL and NTC, so any of them is good.
-You can buy the data package for the internet and use it during the Trek.
+You can buy the data package for the internet and use it during the trek.

-You also have Wi-Fi service in the mountain, but they might be slow sometimes.
+You also have Wi-Fi service in the mountain, which might be slow sometimes.
 You must pay for the internet using Wi-Fi from the guest house.

 Ghorepani Trek Gear